Block capital: What is the actual flight time from Newcastle to Heathrow?

 - 7.40pm: 1h01 (–9m)

-The average turns out to be exactly 1h10 – the block time of the fastest in the schedule.
+The average turns out to be exactly 1h10 – the fastest block time scheduled.

 Why would an airline overstate how long its flights actually take?
 Well, Monday was a relatively benign day in terms of weather.
-Heathrow is still well down on its normal rate of arrivals and departures, so there is less likelihood to need to “hold” (the second flight of the day did a circuit over leafy Buckinghamshire, burning up fuel while offering views of Chesham to passengers on the right, which explains why it took longest).
+Heathrow is still well down on its normal rate of arrivals and departures, so there is less likelihood to need to “hold”; the second flight of the day did a circuit over leafy Buckinghamshire, burning up fuel while offering views of Chesham to passengers on the right, which explains why it took longest.

 British Airways, like other carriers, really wants its operations to be as brisk as possible.
-If a flight scheduled to take 90 minutes routinely only took 70, then passengers (and hence BA) would be needlessly missing out on the possible connections it could offer.
+If a flight scheduled to take 90 minutes routinely only took 70, then passengers (and hence BA) would be needlessly missing out on some of the potential connections on offer.
 But understating flight times has a bigger downside.
-Newcastle-Heathrow mostly carries connecting passengers: anyone who wants to get from the Tyne Bridge to the Thames can do so comfortably and stressless in three hours on one of the frequent fast trains (strikes permitting).
+Newcastle-Heathrow mostly carries connecting passengers: anyone who wants to get from the Tyne Bridge to the Thames can do so comfortably and stresslessly in three hours on one of the frequent fast trains (strikes permitting).

-So it is all about the transfers.
+So BA’s Newcastle operation is all about the transfer traffic.
 If a passenger and/or their baggage misses a connection, the financial cost to British Airways mounts up as fast as the frustration to the traveller: on through tickets where the first stage of the journey goes wrong, onward flights must be re-booked and a hotel room might be needed.

 As with many aspects of the airline business, the carrier makes an educated guess – and then hopes for the best.
 As it turned out, the first four arrivals all reached the gate a few minutes ahead of schedule.

 But the final flight, although the fastest, was almost an hour late – giving transfer passengers to Cape Town, due out at 10.15pm, a tricky connection to achieve.
 Instead of 85 minutes between flights, they had barely half-an-hour.
 I hope they made it.

 Register for free to continue reading